mluizvitor/albedo-wallpaper-cropper/README.md

 ### 5. Extracting to the right place

 Extract the files anywhere and move them to a folder called `customBackground` located on the root of the theme directory.
+Note that **Elementerial ES Theme** does not need `blur` variants, and **Albedo ES Theme** you can opt to use non blurred background, thus `blur` directory os not mandatory in both cases.

 On the video below I show the process.
 I access my RG351M through SMB, entering its local IP and navigating to the AmberELEC theme folder: